-The Chief Constable has made representation that in view of the circumstances, a private hire car licence driver's licence be suspended.
-The particulars are as narrated in the relative report by the Chief Constable which will be circulated at the meeting.
+The Chief Constable has made representation that in view of the circumstances, a private hire car licence driver's licence be suspended with immediate effect.
+The particulars are as narrated in the relative report by the Chief Constable which has been circulated under separate cover which is Not for Publication in terms of Sections 3, 12 and 14 of the Act.